 This known pathway of vitamin K insufficiency that would trigger unrestrained clotting, aligns with the preliminary findings of the enhanced thrombogenicity in COVID-19 patients (Tang & Wang, 2020).
 Autopsies of people who died from severe COVID revealed bilateral, deep venous, leg thrombosis in all thromboembolic cases, and thrombosis of the prostatic venous plexus in the majority of men who died (Wichman et al, 2020)

-In current research, Janssen (et al, 2020) proposed a mechanism of vitamin K depletion due to the onset of pneumonia, leading to a decrease in activated MGP and protein S, and resulting in pulmonary damage and clots.
+In current research, Janssen (et al, 2020) proposed a mechanism of vitamin K depletion due to the onset of pneumonia, leading to a decrease in activated MGP and protein S, and resulting in pulmonary damage, elastic fiber damage, and clots.
+The pathologic lung involvement seen in COVID may consume M7, leading to the depletion (Mangge et al, 2022).
 Janssen recommends intervention trials to assess whether vitamin K administration plays a role in the prevention and treatment of severe COVID19.
 And unlike other treatment strategies, such as dexamethasone, vitamin K does not have any known unfavorable effects in those who do not use vitamin K antagonists.
 Its effectiveness could be rapidly evaluated and supplementing with vitamin K could be easily implemented if proven successful.

 In a recent study, inactive vitamin Matrix Gla protein (dp-ucMGP) and prothrombin (PIVKA-II) (a clotting factor), were measured in 135 hospitalized COVID-19 patients.
 They found that inactive MGP was severely increased in the COVID patients, indicating vitamin K insufficiency compared to controls.
 In contrast, prothrombin procoagulant was preserved.
 The data suggested that the extra hepatic vitamin K (the amount circulating in the blood beyond the liver), was depleted, leading to an accelerated elastic fiber damage, as well as increased clotting in severe COVID-19 patients (Dofferhoff et al, 2020).
 They concluded that without sufficient vitamin K, it was not possible to activate enough MGP and the endothelial protein S to combat the symptoms of COVID (Fair et al, 1986).
 Furthermore low vitamin K status was associated with increased blood levels of desmosine, a biomarker of degradation of elastic fibres in the lung tissue (Piscaer et al, 2019).